Scientific Name

 Description

-Deuterocohnia brevifolia, also known as Abromeitiella brevifolia, is a terrestrial bromeliad with small rosettes of fleshy triangular leaves with toothed margins and a sharp tip.
-It grows up to 6 feet (1.8 m) in diameter, forming large compact rounded mats of hundreds of rosettes.
-The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are up to 1.2 inches (3 cm) long.
-Flowers are small, cylindrical, intensely green, and grow in the middle of the rosettes on short inflorescences from winter to early spring.
+Deuterocohnia brevifolia, also known as Abromeitiella brevifolia, is a terrestrial bromeliad with small rosettes of fleshy, triangular leaves with toothed margins and a sharp tip.
+It can grow up to 6 feet (1.8 m) in diameter, forming large, compact, rounded mats of hundreds of rosettes.
+The rosettes can reach a diameter of 2 inches (5 cm), while the leaves can measure up to 1.2 inches (3 cm) in length.

 Hardiness

-USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25°F (-3.9°C) to 50°F (10°C).

 How to Grow and Care

 Deuterocohnia is a perennial Bromeliad that forms an interesting mounding ground cover.
 It grows by slowly dividing into a tight cushion-shaped colony.
 In its native environments, it is watered perhaps only twice a year, obtaining most of its moisture from the air itself.
-It can get extra moisture from ocean fogs that roll in.
+It can get extra moisture from the ocean fogs that roll in.

 This is an excellent plant for a small-scale groundcover in rock or succulent gardens.
 Deuterocohnia makes an interesting specimen plant in containers.